wernerglinka/glinka.dev.2024/src/content/blog/introducing-metalsmith-mdn.md

               # Home page title
               Donec id elit non mi porta gravida at eget metus.
 Donec sed odio dui.
 Morbi leo risus, porta ac consectetur ac, vestibulum at eros.

-              {#m+n "mySectionComponent" #}
+              {#mdn "mySectionComponent" #}

               Curabitur blandit tempus porttitor.
 Nullam id dolor id nibh ultricies vehicula ut id elit.
 Vestibulum id ligula porta felis euismod semper.
               ```

-              In this example, the `mySectionComponent` defined in the frontmatter is included in the markdown content using the `{#m+n "mySectionComponent" #}` tag.
+              In this example, the `mySectionComponent` defined in the frontmatter is included in the markdown content using the `{#mdn "mySectionComponent" #}` tag.
 This component is defined in the `sections/intro.njk` file and uses a `text` macro from another template for processing its content.

               #### `layouts/sections/intro.njk`